ddysher/ml-notes/ml-notes/glossary.md

 **Denoising Autoencoders**

-Denosing Autoencoder work by adding noise to its inputs, training it to recover the original, noise-free inputs.
+Denosing Autoencoders work by adding noise to its inputs, training it to recover the original, noise-free inputs.
 This prevents the autoencoder from simply copying the input.

 The noise can be pure Gaussian noise added to the inputs, or it can be randomly switched off inputs,